Tom Kilgore: Professional career

+The TVA Board of Directors made the appointment on October 13, 2006, at a meeting in Knoxville, Tennessee.
+The Consolidated Appropriations Act of 2005 (Title VI—Reform of the Board of Directors of the Tennessee Valley Authority) established the CEO position as part of the change in governance structure from a three-member board to the current nine-member board.
+He earned $4.029 million in federal fiscal year 2012 (for the period ending 09/30/12).
+He retired at the end of 2012 and was succeeded by Bill Johnson.
+At TVA, Kilgore had responsibility for three operating nuclear plants located in Tennessee and Alabama.

-Kilgore was elected to Nuclear Energy Institute’s Executive Committee, for a three-year term, July 6, 2005.
-At TVA, Kilgore has responsibility for three operating nuclear plants located in Tennessee and Alabama.
+Kilgore was elected to Nuclear Energy Institute’s Executive Committee for a three-year term July 6, 2005.

 Background

-A native of Sand Mountain (DeKalb County), Alabama, Kilgore earned his mechanical engineering degree in 1970 from the University of Alabama.
-In 2008, in honor of his wife, Kilgore established the Myra Blevins Kilgore Endowed Scholarship in University of Alabama College of Engineering at the University of Alabama.
-The State of Alabama inducted Kilgore into its Engineering Hall of Fame, in 2002.
+A native of Sand Mountain, DeKalb County, Alabama, Kilgore earned his mechanical engineering degree in 1970 from the University of Alabama.
+In 2008, in honor of his wife, Kilgore established the Myra Blevins Kilgore Endowed Scholarship for the University of Alabama College of Engineering.
+The State of Alabama inducted Kilgore into its Engineering Hall of Fame in 2002.
 He also earned the master's degree in industrial engineering from Texas A&M University.

 Kilgore serves on the board of directors of the Electric Power Research Institute (EPRI), the Institute of Nuclear Power Operations (INPO), and on the executive committee of the Nuclear Energy Institute (NEI).
 He has also been a member of the industry advisory board of the American Society of Mechanical Engineers (ASME).

 He served in the U.S. Army from 1970 to 1972.

-Kilgore and his wife, Myra, have a daughter, two sons, and five grandchildren.
+Kilgore and his wife, Myra, have a daughter, two sons, and eight grandchildren.